Crewing on a Hot Air Balloon Team

 A QUICK OVERVIEW OF A BALLOON TEAM

-Start off on the right (or left) foot: - Always communicate with the pilot, he is responsible.
+Start off on the right (or left) foot: - Always communicate with the pilot, he or she, is responsible.

 GENERAL RESPONSIBILITIES of the CREW TEAM